 The City Council will consider authorizing the City Manager to extend the proclamation of the existence of a local emergency in response to the February 2024 winter storms for 60 days.
-At the February 27, 2024, meeting, the City Council authorized the City Manager to extend the proclamation of the existence of a local emergency.
-The City Council adopted a Resolution, by a four-fifths vote, declaring authority to the City Manager or his designee, pursuant to Public Contract Code Sections 20168 and 22050, to enter into an emergency public works contract.
-The City Council also approved a Public Works contract with Zimprich Engineering Incorporated, for a not-to-exceed amount of four hundred thirty-one thousand nine hundred ten dollars (\$431,910), for emergency work pertaining to the Panorama Promenade Trail and the Molino Avenue and 20th Street slope immediate repair projects.
+The City Council will also consider adopting a resolution, by four-fifths vote, authorizing the City Manager, or his designee, pursuant to Public Contract Code Section 22050, to continue emergency storm damage repairs at the Panorama Promenade Trail and Molino Avenue and 20th Street.